BruceEckel/FlixTutorial/Handlers.md

 Key observations:
 - `eff Greet` declares an effect with one operation
 - `greetUser` uses the effect (note `\ Greet` in its signature)
-- The handler must have the same name as the effect it is handling
+- The handler must have the same name as the effect it handles
-- `main` handles the effect with `run { ... } with handler Greet { ... }`
+- `main` provides the handler using the syntax `run { ... } with handler Greet { ... }`
 - The handler's `def sayHello(_, resume)` has two parameters:
   - `_` for the operation's arguments (none here, so ignored)
   - `resume` is the continuation; calling it returns to where `sayHello()` was invoked